iter8-tools/iter8/doc_files/service_tutorial.md

 In iter8 the versions of a service being compared can be specified using deployment names or using service names.
 Other [tutorials](iter8_bookinfo_istio.md) showed how to specify different versions using Kubernetes deployment names.
 In this tutorial, we learn how to do a canary rollout of an application when different versions are indicated by different Kubernetes service names.

-In this tutorial, we again consider the user facing service _productpage_ of the bookinfo application and we we learn how to create an iter8 `Experiment` that specifies the baseline and candidate versions using Kubernetes services.
-The scenario we consier is here:
+In this tutorial, we again consider the user facing service _productpage_ of the bookinfo application and we learn how to create an iter8 `Experiment` that specifies the baseline and candidate versions using Kubernetes services.
+The scenario we consider is here:

 ![Example Application Deployment Using Services](../img/service_deployment.png)

 In this example, the application _productpage.example.com_ can be routed, via an Istio `Gateway` and `VirtualService`, to the Kubernetes services.
-Iter8 can be used to automate a the rollout including the creation of the Istio `VirtualService`.
+Iter8 can be used to automate the rollout including the creation of the Istio `VirtualService`.

 ## Step 1: Deploy the bookinfo Application